nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_commissioning.rst

 The procedure goes through one or more modes, depending on the bits specified in the ``bdbCommissioningMode`` mask (``0`` through ``3``).
 A node can have one or more of these bits set.

-The following figure shows a generic scenario where all modes are used, together with their corresponding ``bdbCommissioningMode`` mask bits.
+The following figure shows a generic scenario where all modes are used, together with their corresponding ``bdbCommissioningMode`` mask bits:

 .. figure:: /images/zigbee_commissioning_overview.svg
    :alt: Simplified top-level Zigbee commissioning procedure